vinodhchowdary/commTracker/README.md

-# React-based Calendar Application for Communication Tracking
+# Calendar Application for Communication Tracking

 This is a full-stack application designed to help you track and manage communication activities efficiently.
-With an intuitive calendar interface, automated reminders, and reporting capabilities, it ensures that all communication tasks are managed effectively.
-This guide walks you through the steps to build the application from scratch, starting from setting up the environment to deploying the application.
+The application integrates a calendar, communication tracking system, and analytics to ensure that no communication task is missed.
+This README provides a comprehensive guide on setting up, deploying, and using the application, as well as known limitations.

 ---